tfennelly/jenkins-notes/jenkins-ui.md

 1. If there are `items`, we render `t.projectView`.
 1. Namespace `t` is `lib.JenkinsTagLib`.
-1. You can find `lib.JenkinsTagLib` in `core/target/generated-sources/taglib-interface/lib/LayoutTagLib.java`.
+1. You can find `lib.JenkinsTagLib` in `core/target/generated-sources/taglib-interface/lib/JenkinsTagLib.java`.
 I've no idea how that's generated - must be a build plugin.
-1. You can see that `LayoutTagLib` is annotated with `@TagLibraryUri("/lib/hudson")`.
+1. You can see that `JenkinsTagLib` is annotated with `@TagLibraryUri("/lib/hudson")`.
 1. You'll find a `lib/hudson/projectView.jelly` in `core/src/main/resources`.

 All this results in the tab bar being rendered.